dy/sprae/r&d.md

   + Provides precisely controlled sandbox
   - Some limited lang opportunities
-    - need to match many syntax quirks, can be tedious
+    - need to match many syntax quirks, can be tedious ~ can be fine to limit expressions to meaningful default: why Proxy, generators, awaits, global access etc.
   - Somewhat heavy to bundle
+    ~ 1-2kb is not super-heavy, besides signal-struct kicks out
-  + Scope is easier to provide: no need for signal proxy essentially
+  + Scope is easier to provide: no need for signal proxy
   + Can detect access errors in advance
   + Syntax-level access to signals can be inavoidable: external signals still "leak in" (via arrays or etc.).
   + Updating simple objects should also rerender the template parts, not just signals.